houmain/keymapper/README.md

 [system="Windows" title="..." class="..."]
 ```

-and continue until the next block (respectively the end of the file):
+They continue until the next block (respectively the end of the file):

 ```bash
 [title="Visual Studio"]